Your morning

 What’s happening today?

-France, Spain CPI inflation data (November)
+China CPI inflation data (March)

 The Mighty Finale